GekkoTheFirst/alexei-vasko-n26task/taskThreeApi/README.md

 You can also run specific tests or configure Playwright as needed (check [Playwright documentation](https://playwright.dev/docs/running-tests#running-tests)).

 #### Running Tests with Docker
+There are two approaches for this: a long-running service or one-time execution.
+To get things working quickly and efficiently, I selected a one-time execution, as it's a straightforward solution.
+If company's policy requires using only proprietary images, a multi-stage build will need to be implemented in the future.

 For a consistent and isolated test environment, you can run the tests using Docker.
-This command will build the Docker image, execute the tests, and output the test reports to a reports directory on your host machine.
+This command will build the Docker image, execute the tests, and output the test reports to a reports directory on your host machine:
 ```
 docker build --output=./reports --target=artifacts .
 ```